Why become involved in research?

 Ways to get involved with research

-- Recommended for sophomores/juniors: Join a faculty member's research team
+- Recommended for sophomores/juniors: Apply for PSYC 393/394 Directed Research to join a faculty member's research team

 - Your advisor, and students who have recently taken Directed Research are great resources for answering any questions you may have about Directed Research.

-- Recommended for juniors/seniors: Undertake an independent research project under the supervision of a faculty member
+- Recommended for juniors/seniors: Undertake an independent research project (PSYC 498 Senior Directed Research) under the supervision of a faculty member

 - Once you have gained research experience in Directed Research, you may uncover interesting research questions that go beyond the original project.
 In this case, you should discuss your ideas with the faculty member you have been working with to determine which course option is best for you.